 The population of people over 65 in the United States is going to continue to grow in the next few decades.
 That poses a challenge for the healthcare system, but it also creates unique career opportunities for medical assistants.
 Geriatrics, the care of older adults, is among the fastest up and coming specialties.
 For anyone interested in managing geriatric patients., it’s the perfect time to get involved.
 Are you asking yourself “What is geriatrics?”

 What is Geriatrics?

 Geriatrics is defined as care of the aging, but it’s more than that.
-While other branches of medicine focus exclusively on curing disease, geriatrics seeks to prevent disability.
+While other branches of medicine focus exclusively on curing disease, geriatrics seeks to manage and prevent disability.
 It’s a critical distinction because as the body grows more fragile, even a minor illness can result in the loss of independence.

 What are Geriatric Patient Needs

 Geriatrics is holistic in nature.
 It considers the aging adult as a whole person, not a collection of symptoms or complaints.
 Geriatric practitioners know that senior health depends on a wide range of physical, emotional, social and financial factors.
 Geriatric medical assistants contribute to patient wellness by helping with all of those things, but it takes a special touch.

 Geriatric patients have challenges that require medical assistants to adjust their techniques.
 For example, maintaining a neat and comfortable waiting area isn’t enough.
 Many geriatric patients have mobility issues that require adaptive equipment, so spaces must allow for the safe movement of wheelchairs, walkers and canes.

 Checking in younger patients is quick, but older adults with sensory or cognitive impairments may need extra attention.
 From keeping things quiet so seniors can hear, to offering patient education materials in large print, geriatric care involves constant adaptation to the needs of a very diverse patient population.

 Where Geriatric Medical Assistants Work